 In this section, we describe the simulation topology and parameters that have been used to compare the performance of SIGMA, FMIPv6, HMIPv6, and FHMIPv6.
 We have used ns-2 simulator that supports SCTP as the transport protocol.
 We implemented SIGMA protocol for ns-2, and incorporated FMIPv6, HMIPv6, FHMIPv6 implementations used by [5] to support the simulation comparison.
-Standard ns-2 simulator does not have direct support for layer 2 handover latency simulation; an MH can communicate with two APs simultaneously once the MH entering into the overlapping region of the two APs.
-In order to simulate mobile handovers between real-world infrastructure mode WLANs, we also implemented layer 2 handover latency in ns-2 IEEE 802.11 code by introducing layer 2 beacons and a set of timers.
+Also, the layer 2 beacons and several new timer classes are introduced into ns-2 802.11 MAC implementation to enable this study.